CNES/pangeo-pyinterp/docs/source/examples.rst

 This file is located in the ``tests/dataset`` directory at the root of the project.

 This method performs a bilinear interpolation in 2D space by considering the axes of longitude and latitude of the grid, then performs a linear interpolation in the third dimension.
-Its interface is similar to the :py:class:`Bivariate <pyinterp.bivariate.Bivariate>` class except for a third axis which is handled by this object.
+Its interface is similar to the :py:func:`bivariate <pyinterp.interpolator.bivariate>` class except for a third axis which is handled by this object.

 .. code:: python